HPC Intro

 -

-CPU: CPU performance is quantified by frequency, or “clock speed.”
-This is determines how quickly a CPU executes the instructions passed to it in terms of CPU cycles per second.
-For example a CPU with a clock speed of 3.5 GHz peforms 3.5 billion cycles each second.
-Some CPUs have multiple cores that support parallelization by executing multiple instructions simultaneously (\cite{https://www.intel.com/content/www/us/en/gaming/resources/cpu-clock-speed.html})
+CPU: CPU performance is often quantified by frequency, or “clock speed,” which determines how quickly a CPU executes instructions in terms of cycles per second.
+For example, a CPU with a clock speed of 3.5 GHz performs 3.5 billion cycles each second.
+Many CPUs have multiple cores, enabling parallel execution of multiple instructions simultaneously (Intel).

 -

-RAM: Random access memory (RAM) is a computer’s short-term memory and stores the data a computer needs to run applications and open files.
-Faster RAM allows data to flow to and from your CPU more rapidly, and more RAM capacity helps the CPU complete complex operations simultaneously (\cite{https://www.intel.com/content/www/us/en/tech-tips-and-tricks/computer-ram.html}).
+RAM: Random access memory (RAM) is a computer’s short-term memory, storing the data needed to run applications and open files.
+Faster RAM allows data to move to and from the CPU more quickly, and larger RAM capacity enables the CPU to handle more complex operations simultaneously (Intel).

 -

-Hard drive: In contrast to RAM, a computer’s hard drive is for long term data storage.
-Hard drives are characterized by their capacity and performance.
-Higher-capacity drives can hold more data and higher-performance drives read and write data faster.
-Hard disk drives (HDD) tend to offer more capacity at a lower cost, while solid state drives (SSDs) offer better performance and reliability.
+Hard drive: In contrast to RAM, a computer’s hard drive is used for long-term data storage.
+Hard drives are characterized by both their capacity and performance.
+Higher-capacity drives can store more data, while higher-performance drives can read and write data faster.
+Hard disk drives (HDDs) generally offer more capacity for a lower cost, whereas solid state drives (SSDs) provide better performance and reliability.

-Processing astronomical data, building models and running simulations requires significant computational power.
-The laptop or PC you’re using right now probably has between 8 and 32 Gb of RAM, a processor with 4-10 cores, and a hard drive that can store between 256 Gb and 1 Tb of data.
-But what happens if you need to process a dataset that is larger than 1 Tb, or if your model that has to be loaded into the RAM is larger than 32 Gb, or if the simulation you are running will take a month to calculate on your CPU?
-You need a bigger computer, or you need many computers working in parallel.
+Processing astronomical data, building models, and running simulations requires significant computational power.
+The laptop or PC you are using right now likely has between 8 GB and 32 GB of RAM, a processor with 4–10 cores, and a hard drive that can store 256 GB–1 TB of data.
+But what if you need to process a dataset larger than 1 TB, or load a model into RAM that exceeds 32 GB, or run a simulation that would take a month to complete on your CPU?
+In that case, you need a bigger computer or many computers working in parallel.

-When we talk about parallel computing, it’s helpful to have a framework to classify different types of computer architectures.
-The most common one is Flynn’s Taxonomy, which was proposed in 1966 (\cite{https://ieeexplore.ieee.org/document/1447203}).
-It gives a simple vocabulary for describing how computers handle tasks, and will help us in understanding how certain programming models are better for certain problems.
+When discussing parallel computing, it is helpful to have a framework for classifying different types of computer architectures.
+The most widely used is Flynn’s Taxonomy, proposed in 1966 (Flynn, 1966).
+It provides a simple vocabulary for describing how computers handle tasks and will help us understand why certain programming models are better suited to certain problems.

 - Single